 Cancer patient pathways

 If there is sufficient evidence to indicate that you may have cancer, your doctor will refer you to a cancer patient pathway.
 The cancer patient pathway is intended to provide predictability and security for you and your next of kin.
-Patient pathways are standard national patient pathways which are intended to contribute to expeditious investigation and the start of treatment without any unnecessary waiting.
+Patient pathways are standard national patient pathways, which are intended to contribute to expeditious investigation and the start of treatment without any unnecessary waiting.

 What happens when I have been referred to a patient pathway?

 If there is sufficient evidence to suggest that you may have cancer, your GP or other doctor will send a referral to the hospital requesting further investigations within the specialist health service.
 This is because the doctor is not able to rule out the possibility that you have cancer or another serious condition.
 The cancer patient pathway starts when the specialist health service receives the referral.
+You have the right to choose a hospital both when you have been referred for suspected cancer and if you have actually been diagnosed with cancer.

-When you attend your first investigation appointment at the hospital or a doctor, you will be given information about what investigations will be relevant to you and when they will be carried out.
-The aim of these investigations is to determine whether or not you have cancer.
+When you attend your first investigation appointment at the hospital or a doctor, you will be given information about

 During the investigations, the possible cancer diagnosis will either be confirmed or disproven.
 Alternatively, you may be referred for further investigations concerning medical conditions other than cancer.